benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 export default Picker
 ```

 This boilerplate should result in a black rectangle in the middle of the screen.
 This will be a color swatch.
-The goal to have the picker appear when this swatch is clicked and for its background color to be dynamically set based on user input.
+The goal is to have the picker appear when this swatch is clicked and for its background color to be dynamically set based on user input.

 The first thing needed is some sort of container to hold the color picker.
 This component will behave like a Modal, opening when the swatch is clicked, with the ability to close via a button or by clicking the screen outside the Picker.

----

-## Modal
+## Modal Component

 <div class='filename'>Modal.js</div>